A-Momin/noteshub/nts/notes_aws.md

     -   A state machine is a workflow definition in Step Functions.
 It represents the various steps of your application as states.
     -   The state machine specifies how the states interact with each other, the transitions between states, and the inputs/outputs of each state.
+    -   The state machine definition is written in JSON or Amazon States Language (ASL).
+It defines the states, transitions, input/output, and other configurations.

 -   **States**: States are the individual steps in a state machine.
 Step Functions supports several types of states: